PlantUMLBrowser.java

 private static volatile String[] pendingLines;

-/** The DOM element ID where the SVG should be inserted. */
+* The DOM element ID where the SVG should be inserted, or null for

 private static volatile String pendingElementId;